Skyw41k3r/tech-blog/README.md

 # About📃

-- This assignment incressed my comfterbility of working with the Model–view–controller.
+- This assignment increased my comfterbility of working with the Model–view–controller.

 # Deployment 🚀